EveryVoiceTTS/common-voice-docs/blog/2022-03-07-first-blog-post.md

 # First Blog Post

 This first blog post is just a stand-in for starting the blog feature of this website.
 I'm not sure we'll use it, though.

+To disable the blog, delete all the files in in `/blog` and look for the two blocks preceded by "Comment out the following to disable the blog" in `/docusaurus.config.js`.